ploitgptemailforsupport-stack/SelfBot-Discord/README.md

 **1. Dont use it in servers.
 Yes we DO have a channel command, but you cant use it in servers, but the channel command does not work.
 In case you want to do it in channels, like servers, just use !terror @user amount...**

 **2. Dont spam !terror @user amount for over 2 times.
-This can get you supended from  chatting/joining svs, suspended for some days, and in many cases, banned.**
+This can get you supended from  chatting/joining svs, suspended for some days, and in many cases, banned.
+Or in many cases you wont even get a warning**